 \subsection{Varying the number of live points}

 The original formulation of NS considered a population of live points of fixed size.
 Upon finding disjoint clusters of live points, \citet{Feroz2008} proposed to split the nested sampling run into separate, independent runs.
 This procedure is adopted to prevent the loss of modes and increases the number of live points to $N$ in each (potentially unequally sized) mode.
-The volume associated to each sub-run needs to be estimated, which is done numerically in MultiNest.
+The volume associated with each sub-run needs to be estimated, which is done numerically in MultiNest.
 However, although following papers adopt the same procedure, the problem and prevention loss of modes is not clearly demonstrated, and no test problem examples in the literature are known to be prone to this issue.

-A major slow-down of NS is that it needs to systematically progress from the entire prior to the potentially extremely narrow posterior, and this can take many iterations.
+A major slowdown of NS is that it needs to systematically progress from the entire prior to the potentially extremely small posterior, and this can take many iterations.
 This is in contrast to, for example, MCMC, which can head quickly towards the posterior mass concentration, or even be started in favourable locations.
-In some problems, especially if one is confident there is only one posterior mode, it may therefore be efficient to try to accelerate this ``finding'' phase in NS.
+In some problems, especially if one is confident only one posterior mode is present, it may therefore be efficient to try to accelerate this ``finding'' phase in NS.

-Dynamic Nested Sampling was proposed by \citet{Higson2017}.
+To address this, Dynamic Nested Sampling was proposed by \citet{Higson2017}.
 First, NS is run with a fixed, low number of live points.
 Then, an empirical CDF of the posterior weights is built, and an empirical CDF indicating the fraction of the prior volume remaining above each dead point.
 These two CDFs are linearly combined with ratios 1:3.
 Then, the $10\%$ and $90\%$ quantiles, $L_{10\%}$ and $L_{90\%}$, are sought which contain most of the CDF.
 A new NS run is started from $L_{10\%}$, by creating $N'$ live points sampled by the LRPS at that threshold.
 This NS run is then continued until $L_{90\%}$.
 The new and original NS runs are merged, and the CDF procedure repeated until some criterion is met, such as the $\log Z$ uncertainty. \citet{Higson2017} demonstrate efficiency gains on toy and real-world problems.
 This effectively employs an ad-hoc linear scalization to optimize a multi-objective plan.